Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/mudwretch.md

     desc: " ([[aura]]);  10 feet.
 The ground in the area is [[terrain|difficult terrain]] for all non-mudwretch creatures."
 abilities_mid:
   - name: "Susceptible to Desiccation"
     desc: "  If a mudwretch takes any damage from horrid wilting or a similar effect, takes 10 or more fire damage from a single effect, or spends more than 24 hours outside of a source of sufficient hydration (such as a swamp, river, well, or recent rainfall), it becomes dehydrated.
-While dehydrated, the mudwretch can't Spew Mud, is [[sickened|sickened 2]], and is [[slowed|slowed 1]] until it either fully immerses in water, spends 1 minute in the rain, or rehydrates in another way (such as via Gory Hydration)."
+While dehydrated, the mudwretch can't Spew Mud, is [[rules/conditions.md#Sickened|sickened 2]], and is [[rules/conditions.md#Slowed|slowed 1]] until it either fully immerses in water, spends 1 minute in the rain, or rehydrates in another way (such as via Gory Hydration)."
 abilities_bot:
   - name: "Constrict"
     desc: "⬻  1d8+2 (1d8+2) bludgeoning, DC 18."
   - name: "Gory Hydration"
-    desc: "⬲ __Requirements__ The mudwretch is dehydrated __Trigger__ The mudwretch deals Constrict damage to a living creature that has blood __Effect__  The mudwretch squeezes harder, dealing 1d6 (1d6) [[persistent damage|persistent bleed damage]] to the target.
+    desc: "⬲ __Requirements__ The mudwretch is dehydrated __Trigger__ The mudwretch deals Constrict damage to a living creature that has blood __Effect__  The mudwretch squeezes harder, dealing 1d6 (1d6) [[rules/conditions.md#Persistent%20Damage|persistent bleed damage]] to the target.
 The mudwretch absorbs this blood, removing any penalties it had as a result of being dehydrated."
   - name: "Mud Puddle"
     desc: "⬻ ([[concentrate]]);  Until it next acts, the mudwretch appears to be an ordinary puddle of mud.
 It has an automatic result of 20 on [[Deception]] checks to pass as a mud puddle and can make a fist [[Strike]] against a creature that walks onto the mud puddle as a reaction."
   - name: "Spew Mud"